ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 > Get our course, and land yourself your dream job.

-The truth is, there's no magic bullet that guarantees success.
+But the truth is, there's no magic bullet that guarantees success.

 ## Why Not?
 Your goal is probably to get a high paying job with good working conditions and high-tech positions do offer that.